immcantation/immcantation/docs/datastandards.rst

 Convert between Change-O and AIRR-C format
 -------------------------------------------------------------------------------------------
 The default file format is the AIRR-C format.
-However, Immcantation provides a script ConvertDb in changeo package to convert the file from AIRR-C format to the legacy Change-O standard.
+However, Immcantation provides a script ConvertDb in Change-O package to convert the file from AIRR-C format to the legacy Change-O standard.
 For example, to convert a file named sample1_airr.tsv in AIRR-C format to Change-O format, you can run:

 .. code-block:: R